misiektoja/spotify_monitor/docs/quick-start.md

 # Quick Start

-<a id="before-you-start"></a>
-## Before you start

-Spotify only shows a person's listening activity when both of these conditions are met:

-1. The Spotify account used by Spotify Monitor follows the person you want to monitor.
-2. That person has enabled listening activity sharing in Spotify.

-Open the person's profile in the Spotify desktop or mobile app then use **Share** > **Copy link to profile**.
-You can paste the complete profile link into the setup wizard.
-You do not need to extract the user ID yourself.
-See [Following the Monitored User](configuration.md#following-the-monitored-user) if the doctor later reports that the person is not visible.

-For a local installation, the easiest login method is automatic Firefox import.
-For Docker or Docker Compose, you will normally enter the `sp_dc` Spotify login cookie manually.
-The [manual extraction steps](configuration.md#manual-cookie-extraction) explain exactly where to find it.

 <a id="new-here-run-the-setup-wizard"></a>
 ## New here?
 Run the setup wizard

 First complete one method on the [Installation](installation.md) page.
 The fastest way to configure that installation is the interactive setup wizard.
 It asks who to monitor, how to connect to Spotify and whether you want alerts by email or webhook.
 Before saving, you can review the summary and edit any setup section without losing the other answers.
 It then saves a ready-to-run configuration while private values stay in `.env`.

-For local installs the wizard can also check the setup and start monitoring immediately.
+For local installs the wizard can also run the doctor check and start monitoring immediately.

 Before running the Docker Compose setup command on Linux, export `SPOTIFY_MONITOR_UID="$(id -u)"` and `SPOTIFY_MONITOR_GID="$(id -g)"` as shown under [Install with Docker Compose](installation.md#docker-compose).